Ketchikan BEACH Monitoring Program

 Why were these locations chosen for monitoring?

 Monitoring site selection for the 2017 program was based on information collected from the Alaska Beach Survey.
 The survey assessed the types of recreational activities and the level of use during the recreational season for beaches around Ketchikan.
-Since the survey was conducted and sampling began, two additional locations, Mountain Point Coast area and Herring Cove have been identified as having high recreational use (e.g., scuba diving, marine foods harvesting).
+Since the survey was conducted and sampling began, two additional locations, Mountain Point Coast area and Herring Cove have been identified as having high recreational use (e.g., recreational diving, marine foods harvesting).

 What are the potential sources of bacteria?

-Potential bacteria sources present along the Ketchikan coast include: boats in harbor and launch areas, cruise ships, private watercraft and ferries, individual septic tanks, private and/or public sewer treatment system outfall(s), public treatment system emergency bypasses, sewer line breaks, pet feces, and wildlife.
+Potential bacteria sources present along the Ketchikan coast include: boats in harbor and launch areas, small cruise ships, private watercraft and ferries, individual septic tanks, private and/or public sewer treatment system outfall(s), public treatment system emergency bypasses, sewer line breaks, pet feces, and wildlife.

 Is there evidence that cruise ships are a source of bacterial contamination?